-Third, the highest bifacial gain was seen among the vertically tilted bifacial modules, especially those mounted west.
-In fact, the west-facing, vertically-oriented (i.e., 90° tilted) bifacial modules outperformed monofacial modules at any orientation.
-The drastically different daily power output profile at this west-facing, vertically-oriented orientation (high power in morning and afternoon, low power at solar noon), as compared with more conventional latitude tilt and south azimuth orientations, may be desirable to best match solar power output to electric grid load profiles.
+Fourth, the highest bifacial gain was seen among the vertically tilted bifacial modules, especially those mounted west.
+In fact, the west-facing, vertically-oriented (i.e., 90° tilted) bifacial modules produced about the same amount of energy as monofacial modules facing south (15° and 30°).
+The drastically different daily power output profile at this west-facing, vertically-oriented orientation (high power in morning and afternoon, low power at solar noon), as compared with more conventional latitude tilt and south facing orientations, may be desirable to best match time of use rates, which typically value electrical generation more early and later in the day.
 While such an orientation is impractical for monofacial modules due to the significant reduction in energy production, it may be feasible for bifacial modules since the loss in energy over more optimal orientations is minor.

-Fourth, bifacial gains changed between clear and cloudy conditions.
+Fifth, bifacial gains changed slightly between clear and cloudy conditions.
 For west facing modules (W15Wht and W90), bifacial gains were higher during clear periods since west-facing bifacial modules benefit from direct irradiance reaching the backside in the morning.
 South facing modules, on the other hand, had larger bifacial gains during cloudy periods, as the backside receives additional sky diffuse irradiance.

-And, fifth, the overall trends in the Prism Solar Model (Equation 4), as specified in previous publications [2-5], have a good correlation with the first six months of data from the New Mexico RTC.
-In most cases, the measured bifacial gains in energy exceeded those predicted by the Prism Solar Model, although this is likely explained by the module height being slightly outside of the recommended applicability range, and, especially, by the time of year (summer) in the six-month study period, when bifacial gains are expected to be larger due to the greater range in sun azimuth angles (the sun rises north of east and sets north of west in the summer).
-We expect that the measurements and Prism Solar Model will be in even closer agreement when a full year of data is considered.
+And, finally, the overall trends in the Prism Solar Model (Equation 4), as specified in previous publications [2-5], have a good correlation with the first twelve months of data from the New Mexico RTC.
+In most cases, the measured bifacial gains in energy exceeded those predicted by the Prism Solar Model.
+This may be due to the small size of the arrays in this test and the use of microinverters for MPPT.
+Bifacial gains are expected to be lower for larger sized arrays and arrays with string or array-scale MPPT (e.g., string or central inverter).
+The Prism Solar Design Guide [2] includes an inter-row correction factor that accounts for the performance effects of multiple-row bifacial systems.